 Hi, I am Greta.
 Thank you for visiting my page.
-I am a graduate student in the Biomechatronics Laboratory at MIT.
+I am a research assistant in the Biomechatronics Laboratory at MIT.
+Starting September 2020, I will be joining the Department of Brain and Cognitive Sciences at MIT as a graduate student.
 Prior to MIT, I completed a BSc and MSc degree in Molecular Biomedicine at KU/DTU (neuroscience/computer science focus), where I worked on real-time decoding of visual attention at the Department of Applied Mathematics and Computer Science at DTU advised by Professor Lars Kai Hansen.

 Research Projects, 2012-current

 In reverse chronological order.
 To be updated soon.